Dentures – West Palm Beach, FL

 Partial Dentures

 Patients who have a few healthy teeth can benefit from a partial denture.
-Dr. Asinmaz takes an impression of your mouth, which is used to recreate the surfaces of your lost teeth above the gum line.
+Dr. Asinmaz takes an impression of your mouth, which is used to recreate the surfaces of your lost teeth above the gumline.
 They are affixed to a gum-colored base that has a metal framework.
 It clips or clasps onto your remaining teeth to stay in place.
 Unlike a traditional bridge, a partial can treat nonconsecutive tooth loss.

 Full Dentures